commandcontrolQ/skyline/Installers/README.md

+# Installers
-This folder will contain all of the installers used by Windows 10 Neptune.
+This folder contains all of the installer executables used by Windows 10 Neptune.